clinical-meteor/cookbook/test-driven-development.md

 ------------------------------------------------------------------
 ### Test Driven Development

-So, the bad news is that the test driven development in Meteor is still somewhat lacking.
+So, the bad news is that the test driven development in Meteor is still somewhat in its infancy.
 The good news is that it's starting to mature, with a number of different approaches being investigated.
-If you'd like a comprehensive rundown of the options, keep tabs of the following resource:
+So, maybe it's more  If you'd like a comprehensive rundown of the options, keep tabs of the following resource:
 http://safety-harness.meteor.com/features

 **Tiny Tests**